okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-3-rename-a-group/index.md

 # Manage multiple Okta environments tutorial 3: Rename a group

-In this tutorial, you'll use Terraform to update the name of an existing group in GitHub and see the effect in the Okta GUI.
+In this tutorial, you use Terraform to update the name of an existing group in GitHub and see the effect in the Admin Console.
 This simulates changing a resource with the Okta Terraform Provider and applying the change in a destination org.

 1. Display your workspace **Overview** page in a browser window.
 The **Latest Run** panel should reflect the results of your most recent update in [the previous exercise](/architecture-center/create-resources-terraform/).